 @jmarkmorris You seem to just be regurgitating what’s on your website at this point and not engaging with my questions.
 Are you going to answer the criticisms I made on your hypothesis’ internal inconsistencies and incompatibility with existing empirical findings?

 Well ‘just be regurgitating’ is not a very civil phrase for a discussion.
 I am not here to prove anything to you.
 I am simply sharing my ideas and how I arrived at them.
 I also am not bound to work within the confines of what I consider to be nonsense narratives and rules of modern physics and cosmology.
 So that said, let me see what I can say about your questions, some of which I did cover in my 10 point response.

-– already responded that you still get curvy spacetime of Einstein and the GR math at scales where it applies, but that I am showing a natural implementation of spacetime as a superfluid gas.
+– already responded that you still get curvy spacetime of Einstein and the GR math at scales where it applies, but that I am showing a natural implementation of spacetime as an æther.
 There is lots of research that might be relevant on superfluids (Khoury, Hossenfelder come to mind), and of course on Bose-Einstein condensates.

-– I went through most of the different ways spacetime gas would interact.
-Lightly for Michelson-Morley, rarely to implement non-scattering drag on a photon (mechanism unknown in response to how would we detect this), lightly to implement mass-energy transmission that heats the gas where the gradient implements gravity as convection.
+– I went through most of the different ways spacetime æther would interact.
+Lightly for Michelson-Morley, lightly for the effect of spacetime æther galaxy local expansion on photon redshift, lightly to implement mass-energy transmission that heats the gas where the gradient implements gravity as convection.

 – I explained the shell and that they are composed of pairs of charged particles (electrinos and positrinos).
 I think it is straightforward to say they would follow Maxwell’s equations and standard classical mechanics.